RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 # This function only works if the packet is in API M format.
-# Note that this is a trivial example and you will have to load the packet using your preferred method.
+# Note that this is a trivial example, and you will have to load the packet using your preferred method.
 my_packet: RedvoxPacketM = RedvoxPacketM()
 s_model = SessionModel.create_from_packet(my_packet)
 ```